phibersoft/resume-like-windows-10/README.md

     public/
     |—— adem-uysal-cv.pdf // Replace this pdf, use simple name
     |—— favicon.ico // Replace this favicon if you want
+    |—— manifest.json // Replace with your information

     components/
     ├── Desktop
     │   ├── Desktop.tsx // Replace "adem-uysal-cv.pdf" with your pdf name

+    pages/
+    ├── app.tsx // Edit title & description in head tag
 ```

 Run the project and check the result (OPTIONAL)